Meet the Team

 Maria’s award winning bestselling book Body into Balance was published in 2016 and continues to be listed as a top herbal book by various sources and core textbook in herbal study programs across the country.
 Her book Grow Your Own Herbal Remedies was released in March 2019.

-She speaks and writes nationally about medicinal herbs for various organizations including the American Herbalists Guild, Maryland University of Integrative Health, Herbal Academy, Mother Earth News Fair, Massachusetts College of Pharmacy and Health Sciences, and Herb Quarterly.
+She speaks and writes nationally about medicinal herbs for various organizations including the American Herbalists Guild, Green Path Herb School, Maryland University of Integrative Health, Herbal Academy, Mother Earth News Fair, Massachusetts College of Pharmacy and Health Sciences, and Herb Quarterly.
 Her three tiered business focuses on education and empowerment via classes, health consultations, and writing.

 Maria’s personal and herbal lineage is predominantly European-American/Western herbalism.
 She’s half Sicilian and Nova Scotian (mix of mostly UK/Irish/Scottish/Welch/French Settlers plus a few Mi’kmaq women).
 Her work as an herbalist focuses on these Western Euro-American traditions.
 She has an appreciation and respect for herbalism from other cultures and is in an ongoing effort to decolonize her work with herbs to make it more inclusive and honoring for all people, recognizing, supporting, and giving back to communities that have traditionally and currently been marginalized.